 The County will hold a bilingual voter education workshop for each of El Dorado County's federal and state currently required languages.
 At the time of preparing this plan there are no required Federal Languages.
 Spanish and Chinese are the required State Languages.

-These workshops will be held in Fall 2019 and will provide an opportunity for the County's language communities to receive information about materials and assistance available in their specified language, in addition to information about the Vote Center Model voting process.
+These workshops will be held at multiple locations within the County in the fall of 2019 and January 2020, just prior to ballot packets being dropped in the mail with the goal of reaching as many minority language voters as possible.
+They will provide an opportunity for the County's language communities to receive information about materials and assistance available in their specified language, in addition to information about the Vote Center Model voting process.
 LAAC members will assist in selecting the workshop venues and dates.
 Information about workshop events will be announced at least 10 days in advance of the meeting date.

-1-I Public Service Announcement for Minority Language Citizens §4005(a)(10)(I)(i)(IX)
+1-I Public Service Announcement for Minority Language Citizens §4005(a)(10)(l)(i)(IX)

 The County will use Public Service Announcements to inform voters in minority language communities of the upcoming election and the toll-free assistance hotline.
-The PSAs will be distributed through minority language television, radio, and newspapers.
-The LAAC will provide assist with developing the PSA content.
+The PSAs will be distributed through minority language television, radio, and newspapers including Latino radio stations 99.9 FM La TriColor and 104.3 La Suavacita and Latino television station Telemundo 33.
+The LAAC will provide assist with developing the PSA content along with recommendations of which non-english media outlets would be most appropriate.